jernejk/CognitiveServices.Explorer/README.md

 * Explore and manage groups, identities and faces
 * Show cURL requests
 * Train group
-* Check if group has been trained
+* Check if the group has been trained
 * Detect/Identify
   * From web cam
   * From file upload